okomestudio/emacs-pydoc-plugins/README.md

 modules for match.)

 The candidates are parsed and persisted to a cache file.
 The cache won't be updated on code modification.
-Invoking `pydoc` with a prefix argument forces refresh.
+Invoking the interactive function `pydoc` with a prefix argument forces refresh.